 RAs may not assume any role of leadership or service that might prevent them to be adequately available to residents and perform RA duties.
 All extracurricular activities are subject to the approval of the supervising Hall Director prior to participation.
 If a RA would like to hold an executive position within an organization they must first consult with their Hall Director.

 Resident assistants may not participate in varsity athletics, marching band, or student teaching during the period of this contract.

-All incoming student staff members (RAs and RPAs) will be expected to enroll in and pay for a credit hour course (IDS 275), which will be reimbursed at a later date.
+All incoming RAs will be expected to enroll in and pay for a credit hour course (IDS 275), which will be reimbursed at a later date.
 The objective of this class is to aid in the education of the new Residence Life staff member.
 Class sections will be arranged and announced at a later date.
-You must pass the class in order to retain your staff position.
+You must pass the class with a C grade or better in order to retain your staff position.

 Financial Assistance Agreements May Affect Financial Aid Award

-The Residence Life and Services Department, as stated in the Resident Assistant Financial Assistance Agreement, Line 20, will provide the RA with residence hall room (private room as space allows).
+Residence Life, Housing and Dining Services Department, as stated in the Resident Assistant Financial Assistance Agreement, Line 20, will provide the RA with residence hall room (private room as space allows).
 The possibility exists that a roommate may be placed with the RA for any amount of time.